RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 When you have hundreds of alignments, looking at all of them to spot wrong alignments or weird sequences becomes difficult, so people are developping tools to spot problems automatically.

 Matt Johnson's [script](https://github.com/mossmatters/KewHybSeqWorkshop/blob/master/Alignment.md#identifying-poorly-aligned-sequences) to spot anormally long branches in trees.
+Blogpost about the script [here](http://blog.mossmatters.net/detecting-branch-length-outliers/).

 U. Mai and S. Mirarab's [Treeshrink](https://github.com/uym2/TreeShrink) to do the same.